How does Twitter account moderation work? Dynamics of account creation and suspension on Twitter during major geopolitical events: Related Work

 \subsection{Suspended Accounts}

-Early work on abusive usage of social platforms which leads to account suspension and removal mostly focuses on detecting spam and bots \cite{stringhini2010detecting, yang2012analyzing, ferrara2016rise, ferrara2019history}.
+Early work on abusive usage of social platforms, which leads to account suspension and removal, mostly focuses on detecting spam, bots, and state-backed trolls \cite{stringhini2010detecting, yang2012analyzing, ferrara2019history, ferrara2022twitter,luceri2020detecting,mazza2022investigating,addawood2019linguistic}.
 Recently, several contributions carried out retrospective analyses of suspended and deactivated accounts on Twitter in various contexts.

-\citet{le2019postmortem} provide a ``postmortem" analysis of approximately 1M accounts that were active during the 2016 US Presidential election, showing different classes of tweeting behaviors and identifying different communities.
+Le et al. \cite{le2019postmortem} provide a ``postmortem'' analysis of approximately 1M accounts that were active during the 2016 US Presidential election, showing different classes of tweeting behaviors and identifying different communities.

-Following a similar approach, \citet{chowdhury2020twitter} identify over 2M suspended accounts that engage mostly in political and marketing campaigns, showing that over 60\% of them were active more than two years on Twitter before being suspended.
-In a follow-up work, \citet{chowdhury2021examining} aim to identify factors that lead to suspension during the 2020 US Presidential election, showing that suspended users use more curse and derogatory words, and tend to share more right-leaning news.
+Following a similar approach, Chowdhury et al. \cite{chowdhury2020twitter} identify over 2M suspended accounts that engage mostly in political and marketing campaigns, showing that over 60\% of them were active for more than two years on Twitter before being suspended.
+In follow-up work, the same authors \cite{chowdhury2021examining} aim to identify factors that lead to suspension during the 2020 US Presidential election, showing that suspended users use more curse and derogatory words, and tend to share more right-leaning news.

-\citet{toraman2022blacklivesmatter} focus on approximately 500k suspended and deleted users who engaged with the ``Black Lives Matter" social movement, characterizing their behavior in terms of spam, negative language, hate speech, and misinformation spread.
+Toraman et al. \cite{toraman2022blacklivesmatter} focus on approximately 500k suspended and deleted users who engaged with the ``Black Lives Matter'' social movement, characterizing their behavior in terms of spam, negative language, hate speech, and misinformation spread.

-\citet{seyler2021textual} tackle the problem of automatically identifying and predicting users' suspension, leveraging tweeting behavior and linguistic cues in the messages shared by suspended and regular users.
+Seyler et al. \cite{seyler2021textual} tackle the problem of automatically identifying and predicting users' suspension, leveraging tweeting behavior and linguistic cues in the messages shared by suspended and regular users.
 Leveraging deep neural networks, they achieve up to 82\% accuracy in the binary task of classifying users as suspended or not.

-Finally, \citet{majo2021role} carry out a multi-country analysis of users who got suspended during political elections in 2017 in multiple countries (France, Germany and the United Kingdom).
-They show how the behavior and content shared by Twitter suspended accounts is significantly different compared to other active accounts, as they focused more on amplifying divisive issues like immigration and religion.
+Lastly, Majo et al. \cite{majo2021role} carry out a multi-country analysis of users who got suspended during political elections in 2017 in multiple countries (France, Germany, and the United Kingdom).
+They show how the behavior and content shared by Twitter suspended accounts are significantly different compared to other active accounts, as they focused more on amplifying divisive issues like immigration and religion.

-In contrast to these contributions, which carry out retrospective analyses of suspended and removed users, we provide a real-time analysis of both account creation and suspension dynamics.